- Last updated: Dec 12, 2025

 Final Thoughts

-So next time you’re in the city, be sure to check out some of these amazing murals!
+So, the next time you’re in Toronto, be sure to explore some of these incredible street art pieces!